Problem¶

 We use the following steps to find all possible full binary trees with n nodes:

-2. If n is 1, there is only one possible full binary tree with a single node having a value of 0.
-We return this tree as a list containing a single node.
+nis 1, there is only one possible full binary tree with a single node having a value of 0.
+We return this tree as a list containing a single node. - For any odd

 The minimal approach is much more efficient and straightforward, and it accurately finds all possible full binary trees with n nodes, each having a root node with a value of 0.
 It returns the final list of trees in any order.